ocean-tracking-network/otn_field_reporting_standards/_episodes/05-asana.md

 - **Mission Planning:** forecast for upcoming missions, the field lead, and the required details needed leading up to the mission.
 - **Field Shipping:** track the incoming and outgoing OTN owned equipment shipments that are overseen by the field team.
-- **Procurement:** keep track of equipment and consumables that need ordering, are incoming or have been received
+- **Procurement:** keep track of equipment and consumables that need ordering, are incoming or have been received.
-- **Consumable/Inventory Supply:** use this space in tandem with Procurement for consumable items to ensure we have all required equipment for upcoming missions
+- **Consumable/Inventory Supply:** use this space in tandem with Procurement for consumable items to ensure we have all required equipment for upcoming missions.
-- **Found Gear Report:** submit and keep up with found gear reports, ensuring their return status to OTNHQ and reward payments
+- **Found Gear Report:** submit and keep up with found gear reports, ensuring their return status to OTNHQ and reward payments.
-- **Refurbishments:** keep track of necessary refurbishments of OTN owned equipment
+- **Refurbishments:** keep track of necessary refurbishments of OTN owned equipment.
-- **Equipment/Supply sign out:** keep track of mission based equipment within the OTN field team
+- **Equipment/Supply sign out:** keep track of mission based equipment within the OTN field team.
-- **Safety Equipment Inventory:** keep track of mission based equipment within the OTN field team
+- **Safety Equipment Inventory:** keep track of mission based equipment within the OTN field team.
 - **Registrations and Certifications:** keep track of registrations/certifications and their expiration date.
 - **Truck:** use this space to ensure that all truck/trailer registrations and upkeep are documented and up-to-date.
 - **RMA:** track the status, and serial numbers, for all RMAs.